marzenao495/assessment-1-database-project/README.md

 This approach allows new records (e.g. new patients) to be added safely and helps prevent primary key conflicts in future inserts.

 ## Usage

+To load and explore the database:
-1. Import the `hospitals.sql`file into a MySQL database.
+1. Import the `hospitals.sql` file into a MySQL database.
-2. Open the file `queries.sql`, which contains all SQL gueries required for the assessment.
+2. Open the file `queries.sql`, which contains the SQL queries required for the assessment.
-3. Run the queries individually.
-Each query is commented to explain which assessment task it addresses and what it demonstrates.
+3. Execute the queries individually.
+Each query is commented to explain its purpose.

-## Context

-This project was developed as part of a master's-level database coursework.